 When our students were asked what they liked about our programs and how we could make different activities better for them, they offered options like:

-● Low-sensory Pep Rallies – Pep rallies that were smaller in size and not so loud, so they could participate and keep over-stimulation to a minimum.
+This means pep rallies that are smaller in size and not so loud, so they can participate and keep over-stimulation to a minimum.

-● Special Proms and Dances – So students could participate with their peer group and not be so overwhelmed by a large number of students and the noise that goes along with it.
+Low sensory dances mean students can participate with their peer group and not be so overwhelmed by a large number of students and the noise that goes along with it.
 (The photo above was taken at the Special Needs Prom at Portland High School; click here to view the heartwarming video about the prom.)

-● Customized Reward Systems – Rewards where students can work towards an individual behavior or academic goals that is specific to them (or their Individualized Education Plans)
+Rewards where students can work towards an individual behavior or academic goals that is specific to them (or their Individualized Education Plans).

-● Renaissance Businesses – An example of this is our middle school “SuperPop” program in Mrs. Brannigan and Mrs. Loefflad’s class, where students market and prepare popcorn packages weekly and donate the proceeds to special groups, such as Renaissance.
+Students with special needs want to be involved with making Renaissance happen at school!
+An example of this is our middle school “SuperPop” program in Mrs. Brannigan and Mrs. Loefflad’s class, where students market and prepare popcorn packages weekly and donate the proceeds to special groups, such as Renaissance.
 Next year they will be running a school store to support philanthropies at Jordan Road Middle School.

 These are just a few ideas to get you started and the ideals to make a permanent culture of inclusion in all aspects of our school community.
 Ask your special needs students what they want for rewards and how they want to participate.
 This awesome group will want to be a part of your program and can become your biggest ROCK STARS!
 Seeing them included, successful, and accepted by their general education peers will make your program grow exponentially!
 Don’t be afraid to light that spark!